NicoleTiokhin/Java/Test.md

 another thread is created and started to generate and display a trend chart another thread that runs in the background  , for the Timer is also created to check for changes in the exchange rate .
 This is especially useful since the timer constantly checls for changes , so it helps not disturb the other processes in case sth goes wrong and here the risk is high and its also a more efficient way to use the CPU .

+for this code here  : https://github.com/NicoleTiokhin/Java/blob/main/BackupCode/Memory_Game.md
+startTimer method in the MemoryGame class uses Timer and TimerTask to manage the countdown timer for the game.
+It runs parallely  with the main game
 *your text*

 | Total Achievable Points | Points Reached During Grading |